 NOW: Washington’s teeth were human teeth from his slaves and also made from ivory.

 Contrary to popular belief, George Washington’s teeth were not made of wood.
 Instead, his dentures were made from a combination of human teeth from his slaves and ivory.
-While history cannot determine which individuals the teeth were sourced from, written evidence suggests that Washington purchased teeth from slaves and even kept a ledger of these transactions.
-Slaves during the 18th century sometimes sold their teeth to dentists to earn money, and so it is likely that Washington had these teeth implanted surgically.
+Although historical records do not provide specific information about the individuals from whom the teeth were sourced, written accounts strongly indicate that George Washington acquired teeth from slaves.
+He maintained a ledger that documented these transactions.
+During the 18th century, it was not uncommon for slaves to sell their teeth to dentists as a means of earning money.
+Consequently, it is highly probable that Washington underwent surgical procedures to have these teeth implanted.

 Fact 3: Pluto as a Planet